spyroot/neural-graph-composer/README.md

 * To access the MIDI files, a local web server is required since only I only
 * publish free MIDI files i.e. no license or commercial.

+##  Current TODO.
+"In the current implementation, constructing a graph consisting of several instruments forms a large graph.
+However, we have noticed that in some MIDI files, the final graph remains disconnected, i.e., a large graph comprises two or more disconnected graphs.
+When Graph Builder constructs a final graph representation, the issue we describe presents a problem for the node classifier to perform classification.

+There are two explanations for this.
+One is that the graph itself needs to be sufficiently rich in representing a music piece, i.e., if MIDI representation is trivial, and the quality of the MIDI affects the overall performance of the model.

+The second reason might be the disconnect between the two sub-graphs of a large graph.
+To validate and narrow down this issue and improve the model, we will implement a sub-graph merge that takes two or more graphs and finds a point of intersection (where the point of intersection is an embedding attached to a node representing the start of a note).

+For example, if a second instrument is connected to another node at some point in time, imagine a chord taking place at T0 and, at the same time (given some window, a second instrument playing a melody or sub-line), that is the point where two graphs need to be connected.
+It bridges the graphs between the two instruments.
+If we do this before computing the hash, we must account for O(N) per each node since collapsing a notes into a single representation we significantly reduces computation.

+The new algorithm will do the following: We will include a start time as set.
+F
+or example, if we have a hash (C, E, G) representing a particular chord and it chord.
+The algorithm will attach a list of time steps where a musical piece's chord or note sequence occurred.
+The algorithm will attach these steps as an attribute for each node.
+So large graph might contain to sub-graph ( disconnected) where each node has a list of all-time steps. (i.e., a set of time steps)

+The last pass will create a bridge for all set intersections and will connect that intersection.
+The important part is that we need to have all time steps since the second or Kth instrument might connect to another instrument only at a particular time; thus, if we have node C E F and let baseline follow F note, it implies at each particular interval we might C E F and at some other interval C E G F.

+Hence we can formulate as  G1, and G2 are sub-graph of large graph G, a set of intersection points in time is a point where G1 and G2 must be connected.
+Moreover, since in our representation, a HASH of set describe a set of note playing simultaneously it implies that the point of intersection needs to merge the Vertex of G1 and Vertex of G1 to a single Vertex.
+The point in the graph where C E F intersects with F will form a new merge node where C E F G.

+Graphically

+Let's assume we have a graph where A and B point CEF chord and G 1 A --->  edge to (C,E,G) <---- B

+E --> F <-- G G2, where E and G point to F note.
+Note that F and CEG played in pieces together at some point at some time-steps.
+Therefore, we merge F with CEG.

+         E
+         |
+A---> C E G F <--- B
+		 |
+		 G

+Thus, we can capture a relation between different instrument.

 You can start the local web server by running the command.
 This only required if building dataset.

 ```bash